Tyche

 of course seemed desolate, but surely I had become accustomed to

-loneliness; I think my experience there was not much different from at
+loneliness; I think my isolation there was not much different from at

 the University of Arkansas, where I had spent my freshman and sophomore